Deep learning of transition probability densities for stochastic asset models with applications in option pricing

-Transition probability densities are fundamental to option pricing.
-Advancing recent work in deep learning, we develop novel transition density function generators through solving backward Kolmogorov equations in parametric space for cumulative probability functions, using neural networks to obtain accurate approximations of transition probability densities, creating ultra-fast transition density function generators offline that can be trained for any underlying.
-These are \textquotedblleft single solve\textquotedblright , so they do not require recalculation when parameters are changed (e.g. recalibration of volatility) and are portable to other option pricing setups as well as to less powerful computers, where they can be accessed as quickly as closed-form solutions.
-We demonstrate the range of application for one-dimensional cases, exemplified by the Black-Scholes-Merton model, two-dimensional cases, exemplified by the Heston process, and finally for a modified Heston model with time-dependent parameters that has no closed-form solution.
+\ABSTRACT{ Transition probability density functions (TPDFs) are fundamental to computational finance, including option pricing and hedging.
+Advancing recent work in deep learning, we develop novel neural TPDF generators through solving backward Kolmogorov equations in parametric space for cumulative probability functions.
+The generators are ultra-fast, very accurate and can be trained for any asset model described by stochastic differential equations.
+These are \textquotedblleft single solve\textquotedblright , so they do not require retraining when parameters of the stochastic model are changed (e.g. recalibration of volatility).
+Once trained, the neural TDPF generators can be transferred to less powerful computers where they can be used for e.g. option pricing at speeds as fast as if the TPDF were known in a closed form.

+We illustrate the computational efficiency of the proposed neural approximations of TPDFs by inserting them into numerical option pricing methods.
+We demonstrate a wide range of applications including the Black-Scholes-Merton model, the standard Heston model, the SABR model, and jump-diffusion models.
+These numerical experiments confirm the ultra-fast speed and high accuracy of the developed neural TPDF generators.